-Our carers have a particular vocation for the work they do, which means they have a natural aptitude for delivering a person-centered care provision.
+Our carers have a particular vocation for the work they do, which means they have a natural aptitude for delivering care that is as individual as you are.
 They are skilled, compassionate workers who understand that one size does not fit all with regards to care and relish the opportunity to build lasting bonds with those they care for.

-It is the combination of working compassionately and receiving guidance and training in accordance with regulations that ensures the well-rounded level of care that is delivered.
+It is the combination of working compassionately and receiving guidance and training in accordance with regulations that ensure a well-rounded level of care is delivered.